IHS Youth Regional Treatment Centers (YRTC)

 Who Can Receive Services from This Program

-American Indian and Alaska Native youth diagnosed with an alcohol or substance use disorder and/or a co-occurring mental health disorder and their families are eligible for services.
+American Indian and Alaska Native youth diagnosed with alcohol use disorder, SUD, and/or COD and their families are eligible for services.
 Services are provided at no cost.

 Contact the YRTC in your area for more information regarding availability, requirements, and the admissions process.